Anger at Vale over Brazil mine accident fed by cautious, slow public response

 In one recent example, Vale's General Counsel Clovis Torres expressed the company's position in an analogy that backfired.

-"Samarco is not some little bar," he told reporters, explaining that with revenue of $2 billion it could cover the damages itself.
+"Samarco is not some little bar," he told reporters, explaining that with revenue of $2 billion (1.3 billion pounds) it could cover the damages itself.

 Columnist Elio Gaspari countered in Rio de Janeiro's main daily, O Globo, that this was an insult to bar owners who would have behaved better.
 "With schoolmaster arguments, Vale shows it is reluctant to become part of the solution," he wrote.